Our January 2026 Storm Recovery progress

 Mayoral Disaster Relief Fund

-Our Thames-Coromandel Mayoral Disaster Relief Fund is open for both donations and applications.
+Our Thames-Coromandel Mayoral Disaster Relief Fund is open for donations but closed on 6 March for applications.

 Find out more